-Sawnee EMC offers a Net Energy Metering ("NEM") rate to Sawnee members who meet certain program requirements and qualifications, under certain limitations.
-Participating in Sawnee's NEM program allows a member to directly offset some of the energy their home uses and receive instant credit for any kilowatt hours (kWh) pushed to the grid based on the current NEM rate in effect at the time.
+Sawnee EMC offers a net metering program, its Net Energy Metering Rider ("NEM") to Sawnee members who meet certain program requirements and qualification, under certain limitations.
+Members participating in Sawnee's Net metering program allows them to directly offset some of the energy your home uses and at the end of the billing period, if they have produced more energy than they used for the period, will receive a credit based on the rates in effect at the time and other factors.